FHA Loan Should I Refinance

 Some mortgages are set up with balloon payments, which are large sums of money that typically are due at three, five, or ten-year increments.
 These payments can be very large and difficult for borrowers to handle.
 If you’ve got such a payment coming up, it might be worth looking into a refinance to keep your payment schedule something that works for you.

 Jumbo loans are loans that exceed a traditional loan amount for your area.
-These loans have higher interest rates than a conventional mortgage.
-If you’ve built up enough equity in your home to bring the loan amount below the jumbo threshold, a refinance can be greatly beneficial in lowering your monthly payment.
+These loans have higher mortgage rates than a conventional mortgage.
+If you’ve built up enough equity in your home to bring the mortgage loan amount below the jumbo threshold, a refinance can be greatly beneficial in lowering your monthly payment.

 - You intend to occupy the home for several more years